stoplightio/docs/articles/testing/pass-data-steps.md

 You can use variables anywhere in your step, including url, auth, headers, request body, assertions, captures, and scripting.

-To use environments in a before, after script, or step with type script:
+To use environments in a before script, after script, or step with type script:

 ```js
 // would print the postId